Skip to main content

 1975

-School of Law added
+School of Law is added.

 1996

-Launches a $100 million capital campaign entitled “New Dawn,” the largest campaign in the school’s history.
+Launches a $100 million capital campaign entitled "New Dawn," the largest campaign in the school's history.
+A new women's residence hall is built during the campaign.

-New womens residence 1996
+New women's residence 1996

 2002

-Launches an accelerated degree program for working adults
+Launches an accelerated degree program for working adults.

 2003